CyrilCermak/modular_architecture_on_ios/README.md

 Scaling up the monolithic approach to a team of e.g 10+ developers will most likely result in hell.
-By hell, I mean, resolving `xcodeproj` issues, where in the worst case, both parties renamed, edited, or deleted the same source code file or touched the same {storyboard\|xib}
+By hell, I mean, resolving `xcodeproj` issues, where in the worst case, both parties renamed, edited, or deleted the same source code file or touched the same {storyboard|xib}
 file.
 That is, both worked on the same file which would resolve in classic merge conflicts.
 Somehow, we all become accustomed to those issues and have learned we will just need to live with them.

-The deal-breaker comes when your PO/PM/CTO/CEO or anybody higher on the company's food chain than you are will come to the team to announce that he or she is planning to release a new flavour of the app or to divide the current app into two separate parts.
+The deal-breaker comes when your PO/PM/CTO/CEO or anybody higher on the company’s food chain than you are will come to the team to announce that he or she is planning to release a new flavour of the app or to divide the current app into two separate parts.
 Afterwards, the engineering decision needs to be made to either continue with the monolithic